hk4git/tech-metadata/azure.md

     - Use Azure filrewall / NVA - Network Virtual Appliance with a public ip
 - Connect VNet in same or different regions by Netork Peering., Peering is no transitive.
   - can also peer just Subnets
+- Private Endpoint - to make subnet visible (and talk to) to PaaS services like Storage services
+- Private Links - to disable public address of PaaS service & enable it via private link

 ## AAD:
 ### Workload identity federation: